-Latest update: November, 2014
+Latest update: August, 2015

-Last Updated: November, 2014
+Last Updated: August, 2015

-SIKKIM State Report | November, 2014
+SIKKIM State Report | August, 2015

 Sikkim is surrounded by vast stretches of Tibetan Plateaus in the north, the Chumbi Valley of Tibet and the Kingdom of Bhutan in the east, the Kingdom of Nepal in the west and Darjeeling district of West Bengal in the south.

-The gross state domestic product (GSDP) of Sikkim expanded at a compound annual growth rate (CAGR) of 24.4 per cent between 2004-05 and 2012-13.
-Large production of cardamom and flowers has opened up immense possibilities for the state economy.
-Rail and air connectivity as well as optical-fibre networks are being developed in the state.
+The gross state domestic product (GSDP) of Sikkim expanded at a high compound annual growth rate (CAGR) of 18.3 per cent between 2004-05 and 2014-15.

 The state follows the North East Industrial Investment Promotion Policy, 2007, which provides several incentives and concessions for investment.
 Institutional support is provided through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Commerce and Industries Department.